 Daylighting, also known as daylight harvesting, is now an energy code requirement for both primary and secondary daylight zones.
 It is a conceptually simple process that works much like a thermostat but from its inception the industry has struggled to overcome the practical issues of sensor calibration, setpoint determination, interaction with users, and multi-zone operation.

 The first issues, sensor calibration and setpoint determination, are inherently problematic because the light sensor that drives the daylighting is mounted on the ceiling.
 In order for daylighting to work reliably the ratio of reflected light at the ceiling and work surface light must be constant.
 Unfortunately, that is almost never the case.
 Reflected light reaching the sensor is dependent on room finishings, sun position, desk top clutter, and other conditions which are constantly changing so without frequent re-calibration operation quickly deteriorates.

 The second issue of interaction with users, is equally daunting.
 The problem is that users and daylighting are both trying to control the same lights.
-Daylighting’s job is to maintain a fixed setpoint while occupants just want a level of light that meets their needs.
-One of these two is going to loose and with conventional daylighting it’s always the occupant.
+Daylighting’s job is to maintain a fixed setpoint while occupants want a level of light that meets their needs.
+One of the two is going to lose and with conventional daylighting it’s always the occupant.